ASCOMInitiative/AlpycaDevice/docs/source/index.rst

     **Start Here:** :doc:`/quickstart` then look through :doc:`/introduction`.

 ..
 Note::
-    This is the 0.3.0 (June 02, 2023) experimental version.
+    This is the 0.4.0 (November 8, 2023) experimental version.
 For release notes see
     |changes| on the |github|.

 For background see |about| and |alpcon| on the |ascsite|.
 As an astronomy